gmckerrell/python-toys/tmp.md

   }
 ]
 ```
-### GET a list of cars that satisfy search criteria
+### GET a list of entities that satisfy search criteria

-You can specify query parameters for any of the car attributes, to narrow the results.
+You can specify query parameters for any of the attributes, to narrow the results.
 ```sh
 curl "http://localhost:8080/api/cars?make=audi&capacity=5" \
   -H "Accept: application/json"